ANIRUDH-R2911/roadscene-vision-exploration/README.md

 Due to the size of the trained semantic segmnetation model, instead of adding it to the repo, it can be found in this drive link: https://drive.google.com/file/d/123k73Nk4xL33ZkLDiYGdR1RE-nE0wOWN/view?usp=sharing

 The Image extraction file contains the code for downloading the images from the parquet files provided by Waymo's open source dataset.

+The object detection best.pt file is the trained Yolov8s model